Saturday, 14 September 2013

 After a quick walk around the square.
 I picked a quarrel with her husband over a trivial issue.
 Then I waited for the lift that they always gave me back to Altura after the meal.
 He delayed longer and longer with the trivial business of the restaurant.
 Finally I walked out without saying anything to them.
 Then I sat on the beach almost crying with relief that I had got these people out of my hair.

-A week later, I took my washing to the local laundry, and found with delight that they had dropped their price, and could now do a very reasonable bag for twelve Euros.
+A week later, I took my washing to the local laundry, and found with delight that they had dropped their prices, and could now do a very reasonable bag for twelve Euros.
 Today I went again, and the price has dropped to ten.
 It does my heart good to save on the washing.
 But I still feel slightly sad and guilty about the poorer relations with my friends.

 And when one reaches the haunts of the English - the Tavira Treasure charity shop, say - the talk is entirely of possessions and material things and there is no comfort there either.
 "Always keep a house in England," one radiant old lady says.
 "It doesn't matter if you have one in Portugal, or France, or both, always keep a house in England.
 You never know when you might need it."